nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28276](https://jira.nuxeo.com/browse/NXP-28276)

-#### Add Full regexp-based Match to DefaultBlobDispatcher
+#### Add Full Regexp-Based Match to DefaultBlobDispatcher

-The default blob dispatcher now has a new operator ^ to match based on a full regexp (in addition to the already-existing glob-based match using ~).
+The default blob dispatcher now has a new operator `^` to match based on a full regexp (in addition to the already-existing glob-based match using `~`).

 For instance the following will match any document somewhere under a folder named images:
 ```